john-cd/rust_howto/bk/src/categories/development-tools_testing/fuzzing.md

 ## Fuzzing Engines

 cargo fuzz: The most common and recommended way to perform fuzzing in Rust.
-It integrates well with Cargo and uses libFuzzer under the hood. afl.rs: Bindings to the American Fuzzy Lop (AFL) fuzzer.
-AFL is a powerful fuzzer, but cargo fuzz with libFuzzer is often sufficient and easier to set up.
+It integrates well with [Cargo][p-cargo] and uses libFuzzer under the hood. afl.rs: Bindings to the American Fuzzy Lop (AFL) fuzzer.
+AFL is a powerful fuzzer, but [cargo][p-cargo] fuzz with libFuzzer is often sufficient and easier to set up.

 ## Target Definition: (Essential)